-Apart from that, Podia’s affiliate system is simple and has all the essential features, and it should work well for more course creators.
+Apart from that, Podia’s affiliate system is simple and has all the basic features, so it should work well for most course creators.

 Since the inbuilt email marketing capabilities in Podia is pretty basic, you will in all likelihood use a third-party email service provider.
-The good news is that Podia integrates with most of the popular email marketing platforms.
+The good news is that Podia integrates with many of the popular email marketing platforms.

 It has a native integration with MailChimp, ConvertKit, Drip, ActiveCampaign, GetResponse, and MailerLite.

 When a user enrolls in one of your courses, you can pass the user information to your email service provider and add him/her to a specific list or tag.

 Now, Podia has a Zapier integration as well.
 So, if you use of the email solutions that Podia doesn’t integrate directly with, you will still be able to pass user data via Zapier.

 Plus you can use Zapier to integrate with thousands of third party apps including Accredible (certificates), Quickbooks (accounting), ClickFunnels (funnels and checkout) etc.

 Sales & Marketing – The Bottom Line

-Overall, Podia does a good job as far as sales and marketing is concerned.
+Overall, Podia does a decent job as far as sales and marketing is concerned.
 What I like is that it has a well-optimized checkout process and that you can embed it even on an external website.

 In addition, you can offer 1-click upsells, handle EU VAT, do basic email marketing as well as run your affiliate program.